elbersb/segregation/README.md

 An R package to calculate and decompose entropy-based, multigroup segregation indices, with a focus on the Mutual Information Index (M) and Theil’s Information Index (H).
+The index of Dissimilarity (D) is also supported.

 Find more information in the [vignette](https://elbersb.github.io/segregation/articles/segregation.html)